Rajvi-P/phylogenetics-final/notebook-log.md

-**Step 6: Maximum Likelihood Inference Method Per each Parsimony and Distance Tree**
+## Subsection Heading Step 6: Maximum Likelihood Inference Method Per each Parsimony and Distance Tree

-Complete- using RAxML-NG
+**Completed- using RAxML-NG to make maximum likelihood trees**

 Description: RAxML-NG is a maximum likelihood tool that infers phylogenetic trees using any of the following input